Person reviewing co-signer agreement to build credit score with financial documents on desk

 How Do You Protect Your Co-Signer and the Relationship?

-Also review what protections exist if the arrangement breaks down.
-The Fair Credit Reporting Act (FCRA), enforced by the Federal Trade Commission, gives both parties the right to dispute inaccurate negative information on their reports.
+Both parties have rights under federal law regardless of how carefully the arrangement was structured.
+The Fair Credit Reporting Act (FCRA), enforced by the Federal Trade Commission, gives both the borrower and the co-signer the right to dispute inaccurate negative information on their credit reports.
 Understanding common mistakes borrowers make when filing a CFPB complaint can help if a dispute becomes necessary.
-Additionally, if financial hardship creates other debt pressures, understanding credit-building mistakes that quietly hurt your score can prevent compounding damage.

 Frequently Asked Questions